IEA (2020), SDG7: Data and Projections, IEA, Paris https://www.iea.org/reports/sdg7-data-and-projections

 In support of these efforts, the IEA developed the Sustainable Development Scenario (SDS) in World Energy Outlook 2017.
 The SDS combines ambitious climate policy (SDG 13) with significant action on achieving energy access (SDG 7.1) and creating cleaner air (SDG 3) – an integrated approach that speaks to energy policy priorities in a very wide range of countries.
 The IEA is also the lead custodian agency for SDG 7.2 on renewable energy and 7.3 on energy efficiency in addition to being custodian of SDG target 12.c, which aims to rationalise inefficient fossil-fuel subsidies that encourage wasteful consumption.

 Read on to explore the IEA's latest data and analysis on targets under Sustainable Developement Goals 7.1, 7.2 and 7.3.

 Over 2.6 billion people do not have access to clean cooking facilities, relying instead on solid biomass, kerosene or coal as their primary cooking fuel.
-This figure has been gradually decreasing from 2.9 billion in 2010, but efforts need to dramatically accelerate to put the world on track for universal access by 2030.
+This figure has gradually decreased from 2.9 billion in 2010.
+Nonetheless, current policies are far from being sufficient to achieve universal access by 2030, even more considering the additional challenges brought by the Covid-19 pandemic; efforts need to dramatically accelerate to put the world on track.

 In 2018, the share of modern renewables rose to almost 11% of total final energy consumption, having steadily increased since the 2000s.
 Nonetheless, an acceleration is needed to realise a substantial increase, as set out in SDG target 7.2.